 1. Mercedes GLE 350 de

-No that’s not a typo, Mercedes really does claim that the plug-in hybrid version of the GLE SUV will return somewhere between 313 and 404mpg.
-This is because the GLE 350 de can travel further (66 miles) than any other plug-in hybrid on sale right now thanks to its 31.2kWh battery, so it aces the official fuel economy test like no other car can.
+No that’s not a typo, Mercedes really does claim that the plug-in hybrid version of the GLE SUV will return up to 353.1mpg.
+This is because the GLE 350 de can travel farther (66 miles) than any other plug-in hybrid on sale right now thanks to its 31.2kWh battery, so it aces the official fuel economy test like no other car can.
 Once the cells are depleted you’ll likely see more like 40mpg from the diesel engine alone, although with frequent charging you really could see triple-figure fuel economy in the real world.

 The BMW X5 xDrive45e is another car threatening to dominate the plug-in hybrid sector, with a 24kWh battery that delivers 54 miles of zero-emissions range.
 This means most people could easily complete their daily commute using only electricity, topping up overnight to restart the process all over again the next day.
 With enough thought and planning, you’d almost never need to use the engine at all, although it’s at this point that many decide they’d be better off with a fully electric car anyway.

 The Peugeot 3008 is one of our favourite small SUVs on sale right now, and the Hybrid4 model - one of two: this with two electric motors and the other with one - also happens to be one of the most fuel efficient.
 The motors combine with the turbocharged, 1.6-litre petrol engine for a combined 296bhp, while the 13.2kWh battery offers almost 40 miles of electric-only range and contributes to fuel economy of 235.4mpg on paper.